jonm3D/jonm3D.github.io/_publications/icesat2-volcanoes.md

 date: 2021-10-01
 venue: 'Geosciences'
 paperurl: 'https://doi.org/10.3390/geosciences12010040'
-citation: 'Simurda, C.; Magruder, L.A.; Markel, J.; Garvin, J.B.; Slayback, D.A.
+citation: 'Simurda, C.; Magruder, L.A.; <ins>Markel, J.</ins>; Garvin, J.B.; Slayback, D.A.
 ICESat-2 Applications for Investigating Emerging Volcanoes.
 Geosciences 2022, 12, 40.'
 ---

 We  repeat observations of the [Fukutoku-Okanaba volcano](https://volcano.si.edu/volcano.cfm?vn=284130) within a month of it's eruption in 2021, demonstrating the potential for monitoring the erosion and creation of new islands in remote locations.
 We compare ICESat-2 data to other space-based sensing methods, including visible imagery, stereo elevation models, and radar.